moliad/mysr/README.md

 * download lib2a so you can easily convert the .lib format to a compatible .a linking lib for GCC.
 You can find it here: https://code.google.com/archive/p/lib2a/downloads

+* run lib2a on the mysql\lib\libmysql.lib file in order to get a libmysql.a file.

 ### You will need these to USE the library